GetTerminus/terminus-ui/projects/library/scss/test-sass.md

 ## Yarn

-If you simply run `yarn run test`, the test doesn’t run, saying there are no changes.
-Essentially the _watch functionality doesn’t work_.
+If you simply run `yarn run library:test`, the test doesn't run, saying there are no changes.
+Essentially the _watch functionality doesn't work_.

 Workaround (recommended):
 1. Select ‘p’ to run by regex of file name
 1. Type 'sass' and hit enter
 1. Every time you need to run the test again, go to the terminal and hit enter

-If you run `yarn run test` and select ‘a’ to run all tests, or if you run `yarn run test:ci:local` it will test the scss and catch errors and display them in the terminal.
+If you run `yarn run library:test` and select ‘a’ to run all tests, or if you run `yarn run library:test:ci:local` it will test the scss and catch errors and display them in the terminal.
 However, it does not show up in the istanbul report.

 ## Types of tests